The Costs and Benefits of Animal Experiments *** Book video ***

 ).
 The latter is an international centre of excellence dedicated to pioneering ethical perspectives on animals through academic research, teaching, and publication.

-• Andrew Knight is a European Veterinary Specialist in Welfare Science, Ethics and Law, a Fellow of the Oxford Centre for Animal Ethics, UK, and an Associate Professor of Welfare and Ethics at Ross University School of Veterinary Medicine in the Caribbean.
+• Andrew Knight is a European Veterinary Specialist in Welfare Science, Ethics and Law, a Professor of Animal Welfare and Ethics at the University of Winchester, and a Senior Fellow of the Higher Education Academy.
 His studies examining the contributions of animal experiments to human healthcare have attracted a series of awards at international scientific conferences, and formed the basis of his Doctorate.